Green Doors

 Funded by Midlands Net Zero Hub, the project is delivered by Solihull Council and the Good Work Co-operative.
 As part of the Council’s action on the Climate Emergency, the project is working with local residents to show what home improvements can do to:

-Residents Jane and Colin from Hampton-in-Arden will be the first to open their home to small groups of people for educational visits.
-Visitors will experience the upgrades Jane and Colin have made to their 2021-built property, including:
+Residents Jane and Colin from Hampton-in-Arden were the first to open their home to small groups of people for educational visits.
+Visitors experienced the upgrades Jane and Colin made to their 2021-built property, including:

-Those who are considering installing a heat pump, solar panels or other energy efficiency measures are encouraged to attend, along with housing and energy professionals and students.
+Those who are considering installing a heat pump, solar panels or other energy efficiency measures are encouraged to attend the next events, along with housing and energy professionals and students.

-This is a fantastic opportunity to learn from a local homeowner who has been through the process, including choosing and working with contractors and talking to the organisers about where to begin when upgrading your home.
+This is a fantastic opportunity to learn from local homeowners who have been through the process, including choosing and working with contractors and talking to the organisers about where to begin when upgrading your home.

 For more information regarding acquiring or checking an EPC rating, please visit: